heavyk/shake-sphere/dr-richard.md

 sides; Kneeling for mercie to a Greekish lad,
 Who with steele Pol-axes dasht out Dians braines.
-I then buckled mine armour, drew out my sword, thinking to goe downe: With ashie visage,
-Blewish, suphulcure eyes, and her breast
+I then buckled mine armour, drew out my sword, thinking to goe downe: Then with ashie visage, Blewish, suphulcure eyes, and her breast ---
 Furrowd with wounds: which, of all made me weepe.
-Thongs at her heeles, and by which Achilles horse
+Thongs at her heeles, by which Achilles horse
 Drew her in triumph through the Grecian Campe,
 Burst 4th from the earth, crying, Æneas flye:
 Troy is a fire, and the Grecians haue the towne.